Optimal Execution among $N$ Traders with Transient Price Impact: Proofs for Section

-Next, we address cases (2)--(3) for deterministic controls.
+Next, we address cases (2)--(4) for deterministic controls.
 If $\theta_a\not=\frac{\lambda(N-1)}{2}$ then Lemma~\ref{lem:bdy.sys.of.eqns} implies $\alpha =0$.
 But then \eqref{eqn:alpha.form} can only be true if $\overline{x}=0$.
-On the other hand, if $\theta_b\not=\frac{\lambda}{2}$ then Lemma \ref{lem:bdy.sys.of.eqns} further requires that $\boldsymbol{b}=\boldsymbol{0}$.
+On the other hand, if $\theta_b\not=\frac{\lambda}{2}$ then Lemma~\ref{lem:bdy.sys.of.eqns} further requires that $\boldsymbol{b}=\boldsymbol{0}$.
 In order to have a consistent solution, \eqref{eqn:b.form} mandates that $x^i=\overline{x}=x^j$ for all $i,j=1,\dots,N$.
-In summary, for cases (2) and (3) we have derived the unique equilibrium (again by Proposition \ref{prop:nash.eq.unique} and Lemma \ref{lem:nash.eq.det}) when the initial inventories satisfy the stated conditions.
+Thus, in case (4), both restrictions must hold, and hence $x^i=0$ for all $i=1,\dots,N$.
+In summary, for cases (2)--(4) we have derived the unique equilibrium (again by Proposition~\ref{prop:nash.eq.unique} and Lemma~\ref{lem:nash.eq.a.c.}) when the initial inventories satisfy the stated conditions.
 We also have that a \textbf{deterministic} equilibrium cannot exist otherwise by the aforementioned inconsistencies.
 It remains to show that this non-existence generalizes to arbitrary equilibria.